-Big Brothers Big Sisters is committed to ensuring the safety, wellbeing and protection of all children and young people in the Big Brothers Big Sisters mentoring programme, as well as children and young people who come into contact with Big Brothers Big Sisters staff and volunteers through the course of our work.
-We will ensure that our staff and volunteers are trained to recognise indicators of child vulnerability, neglect and abuse, and are confident and able to respond to situations in an appropriate and timely manner.
+Big Brothers Big Sisters of Nelson-Tasman is committed to ensuring the safety, wellbeing and protection of all children and young people in the Big Brothers Big Sisters mentoring programme as well as children and young people that come into contact with Big Brothers Big Sisters staff and volunteers through the course of our work.
+We will ensure that our staff and volunteers are trained to recognise indicators of child vulnerability, neglect and abuse and are confident and able to respond in an appropriate and timely manner.
 The wellbeing of the child is paramount in all situations and will be the focus of our decision-making process.
-We are committed to ensuring that all children with whom we come into contact during our work are safe, healthy, and supported in the different contexts of their lives.
+We are committed to ensuring that all of the children that we come into contact with during our work are safe, healthy, and supported in the different contexts of their lives.